pravatbhusal/fastpass/src/server/README.md

-# Apache Web-Server
+# American Airlines Website and Web-server
-This folder contains the files for the Apache (PHP) Web-server.
-It also contains the front-end for customers of American Airlines to verify that they checked into the airport.
+This folder contains the files for the american airlines website and server-side scripts.

+The face_api and create_data folders contain the PHP scripts that the website and React Native applications fetches from.

+To run the web-server, place these files inside an Apache webs-server.
+You can access the website by opening the web-server in a web-browser.

 # Contributors
-The web-server was primarily programmed by Michael Kasman, and some of the PHP server scripts were also created by Pravat Bhusal.
+The front-end was programmed by Michael Kasman, and the server-side was programmed by Pravat Bhusal.